Making Tax Digital VAT

 VAT Returns must be filed through HMRC-approved software

-Businesses must now keep digital records.
+In addition to Making tax Digital filing requirements, businesses must also now keep digital records.
 Most VAT accounting records relating to the VAT Return must be kept digitally and/or using software for the statutory legal period of six years (10 years for mini one-stop shop (MOSS) businesses).

 MTD for VAT applies to almost all of the VAT-registered businesses in the UK